cyberphone/D-CBOR/README.md

 # D-CBOR - Deterministic Serialization for CBOR

 ### Abstract
 _D-CBOR is a CBOR counterpart to the Distinguished Encoding Rules (DER) of ASN.1.
-D-CBOR builds on the preferred serialization options outlined in RFC8949, but with another target: secure cryptographic operations that does not require CBOR encoded data to be hashed etc. to be wrapped in byte-strings or similar in order to return a repeatable result.
-Although not the primary goal, by constraining serialization options, testing becomes easier, which in turn could foster interoperability._
+D-CBOR builds on the preferred serialization options outlined in RFC8949, but with another target: secure cryptographic operations that does not require CBOR encoded data to be hashed etc. to be wrapped in byte-strings or similar in order to return a repeatable result Although not the primary goal, by constraining serialization options, testing becomes easier, which in turn should foster interoperability._

 ### Example
 The following example illustrates what can be accomplished with D-CBOR: